zkayan/movie-store/README.md

 # movie-store
 ```
-A movie store prototipe developed with Vue.js and using the The Movie Database API
+A movie store prototype developed with Vue.js and using the The Movie Database API
 ```